 AURAGAMI

-Role: Lead Programmer, Designer • Tools Used: Unity, FMOD, GitHub Desktop • Duration: 9 months • Team Size: 15 • Platform: PC VR
+Role: Lead Programmer, Designer • Tools Used: Unity, FMOD, GitHub Desktop • Duration: 8 months (Ongoing) • Team Size: 15 • Platform: PC VR

 VR Rythm-Like Game with a focus on accessible fun and relaxation.